 Summary

 The Security Settings page provides centralized control over key authentication and access options across your organization.
+Admins can configure SSO, enforce MFA, set password requirements, manage session timeouts, and control API access from one location to maintain a consistent and secure experience for all users.

 Admins can configure SSO, enforce MFA, and manage API access from one location to maintain a consistent and secure login experience for all users.